Product

 Customer Segmentation vs. Market Segmentation

-In this article, we’ll look at customer segmentation vs. market segmentation – which approach to use and when?
+In this article, we’ll examine customer segmentation vs. market segmentation—which approach should be used and when?
 Are these two segmentation practices really that different?

-They are.
 We’ll guide you through the differences below.
-But first, what is customer segmentation?
+Let’s discuss what customer segmentation and market segmentation actually mean.

 The three basic forms of customer segmentation are:

-• Post Hoc.
-This is the most widely recognized form of segmenting customers.
+• Post Hoc segmentation, which is the most widely recognized form of segmenting customers.
 This strategy uses characteristics or demographics to create customer groups sharing the same attributes based on research conducted for marketing purposes.

-• Needs-based.
-Segmenting by needs calls for grouping customers based on their differing reasons for purchasing a specific item or service, rather than other characteristics such as age or location.
+• Needs-based segmentation, which involves grouping customers based on their differing reasons for purchasing a specific item or service rather than other characteristics such as age or location.

-• Value-based.
-Like it sounds, this segmentation method groups customers by the value they bring your business.
+• Value-based segmentation, which groups customers by the value they bring your business.
 You can use this segmenting information to create a value-based pricing model, for instance.

 A specific segment made into a persona or profile is called an archetype.
 Using segmented customer data, these archetypes help your sales team devise a specific marketing strategy for each segment, such as a free trial strategy for a specific set of customers.
 Targeted activities, such as an email series, help you maximize value for your customers – and your business.